 Double, double, toil and trouble, fire burn, and cauldron bubble.
 Get out your pointy hats and broomsticks, we’re off on a witch hunt.
 Well, okay, we’re only hunting for some top notch witch songs.
 Hold the eye of newt!
 Something wicked this way comes.Open, locks, whoever knocks…we’re off to see the witches, the wonderful witches…wait that’s not right.
 Let’s rock with the Top 10 Witch Songs!

-Our list of the Top 10 Witch Songs begins with this exceptionally moody Rush number is one of the great songs that make up the classic 'Moving Pictures' album.
+Our list of the Top 10 Witch Songs begins with this exceptionally moody Rush number, one of the great songs that make up the classic 'Moving Pictures' album.
 An eerie intro leads into a jagged guitar riff courtesy of Alex Lifeson, and we're off.
 The song is more about the evils of a closed mind as opposed to any sorcery, which is ultimately far more evil.
 An interesting footnote to the song, it was recorded the same night that John Lennon was killed.

 The opening track of Iron Maiden's seventh studio album draws its title and lyrical inspiration from a book written by infamous occultist Aleister Crowley back in 1917.
 The story finds good and evil magicians battling over the fate of an unborn child.
 Led Zeppelin's Jimmy Page was also highly interested in Crowley's work, and we'll hear about the magician again later in this list.

 Before he came to worldwide fame as the singer and guitarist for ZZ Top, Billy Gibbons fronted the more psychdelic-leaning Moving Sidewalks.
 This song finds him under the spell of a particularly haunting woman... and from the sounds of things, quite possibly some very trippy pharmaceuticals as well.